 Become the Next Success Story

 One of my favorite parts about this job is hearing people’s travel stories.
 They inspire me, but more importantly, they also inspire you.
-I travel a certain way but there are many ways to fund your trips and travel the world and I hope these stories show you that there is more than one way to travel and that is within your grasp to reach your travel goals.
+I travel a certain way, but there are many ways to fund your trips and travel the world.
+I hope these stories show you that there is more than one way to travel and that it is within your grasp to reach your travel goals.
 Here’s another example of someone who readjusted to life after her big trip:

 Make today the day you take one step closer to traveling — whether it is buying a guidebook, booking a hostel, creating an itinerary, or going all the way and buying a plane ticket.

 Remember, tomorrow may never come, so don’t wait.